Updated May 2021

 1. Pare down your copy

-Unlike with some other platforms (like LinkedIn), the copy should be short and concise.
-According to data gathered by CoSchedule, your target word count should be around 111 characters.15 One emoji is okay.
+Unlike with some other platforms (LinkedIn), the copy should be short, concise, and SEO optimized.
+According to data gathered by CoSchedule, your target word count should be around 111 characters.
+One emoji is okay.
 For all those verbose copywriters out there, will you accept this challenge?

 2. Don’t overuse hashtags